richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 Third, work out the damage code done to the defender: take attacking vehicle's Body, subtract defending vehicle's Body (minimum 1.)
 Add attacker's net hits.
 Multiply by the impact speed.
 This is the number of boxes the defending vehicle has to soak with Body + Armour.

-Fourth, work out the damage code done to the defender: take defending vehicle's Body, subtract attacking vehicle's Body, minimum 1.
+Fourth, work out the damage code done to the defender: take defending vehicle's Body, subtract attacking vehicle's Body (minimum 1.)
 Subtract attacker's net hits.
 Multiply by the impact speed.
 This is the number of boxes the attacking vehicle has to soak with Body + Armour.

 {{% alert title="Example" %}}
 Alice is jumped in and driving a Ford Americar (Body 8, Armour 4, Acceleration 2) and tries to ram Bob who's riding a Suzuki Mirage (Body 5, Armour 6, Acceleration 3).
 It's a Handling environment.
 Bob is trying to get away, so we use the difference in the stats.